LinaHe888/Tutorial-15-Group-1/submission/task-5-report-and-presentation/ai-log/AI-Usage-Summary.md

 This file summarises how AI tools were used in this assignment.
 Summaries are provided instead of full prompt-response transcripts.
 The complete prompt–response transcripts for the LLM-based mock Q&A are included below.

 ## Task 1
+Tools Used
+Codex:
+Used AI to identify suitable tools for APK analysis (apktool and jadx) Used AI to understand the decompilation workflow and tool purposes Used Codex to confirm that the APK was successfully unpacked and key files were accessible Used AI to help locate key components: package name
+AndroidManifest.xml
+MainActivity
+Login.java